Updated: Friday, 11 January 2008

 TrueRTA's

-Digital Voltmeter can be calibrated for your sound card.
-You will need a digital voltmeter of your own so that you can measure the signal level.
-Then, enter that value and TrueRTA will be calibrated for your sound card, allowing precise measurement of input signals.
+Digital Voltmeter can be calibrated for your sound card using the Line-In and Line-Out calibration routines.
+You will need a digital voltmeter so that you can measure the signal level.
+Then, enter that value and TrueRTA will be calibrated for your sound card, allowing accurate measurement of input signal levels as well as accurate output signal amplitudes.
 The meter can display any or all of the following:

 Level in millivolts